-The attached report summarizes activities accomplished pursuant to the License and associated terrestrial management plans for the Jackson Hydro Project for 2023 and those activities planned for 2024.
-If you have any comments on the draft report, please email them to me by end of day Monday, April 15.
-2023.
+The attached draft report summarizes activities accomplished pursuant to the License and associated terrestrial management plans for the Jackson Hydro Project for 2024 and those activities planned for 2025.
+If you have any comments on the draft report, please email them to me by end of day Friday April 18, 2025.
 Comments will be reviewed and responded to as appropriate prior to finalizing the report; the report will not be filed with FERC this year.